ICIJ/datashare-docs/developers/client/api.md

 ## setProject(project) ⇒ Object

-Update a project in the list or add it if doesn't exists yet.
+Update a project in the list or add it if it doesn't exist yet.

 **Kind**: global function
 **Returns**: Object - The project